Keynote sessions

 Through interdisciplinary dialogue, the session seeks to generate methodological insights and practical guidelines that enhance accuracy in data handling and model selection.
 The overarching goal is to advance high-quality, validated, and context-relevant outcomes that strengthen resilience and reliability in water research.

-This session aims to bring together professionals from multidisciplinary fields such as hydrology, hydrogeology, geosciences, agriculture, and environmental sciences & engineering to share their innovative ideas, research outcomes, and innovative insights obtained from case studies of different catchment settings by utilizing geospatial, artificial intelligence and machine learning techniques.
-We solicit novel contributions from the researchers to investigate and manifest revolutionary developments in the catchment hydrology by utilizing Remote Sensing with Satellite and Drone Platforms, GIS, Artificial Intelligence (AI), and Machine Learning (ML) techniques for addressing pressing challenges of water sustainability in mountainous and urban catchments and data scarce regions.
-The combined use of these technologies is revolutionizing and providing powerful tools in analysing and understanding complicated hydrological processes, which in turn will be very useful in evolving effective water resource management strategies to foster sustainable development and ecosystem-based adaptation to hydrological uncertainty, climate change and anthropogenic drivers.
+We solicit novel contributions from researchers in catchment hydrology by utilizing Remote Sensing, GIS, Artificial Intelligence (AI), Machine Learning (ML), Decision Science, and advanced statistical techniques for addressing pressing challenges of water sustainability in mountainous and urban catchments and data scarce regions.
+The combined use of these technologies will revolutionize understanding of complicated hydrological, hydrodynamic and biogeochemical processes, and will be useful in evolving effective water resource management and ecosystem-based adaptation strategies to foster sustainable development.

 Increasing climate variability and water scarcity are placing unprecedented pressure on agricultural systems worldwide.
 To address these challenges, the agricultural sector is rapidly adopting precision technologies that combine remote sensing capabilities with artificial intelligence to optimize crop water management.
 This session focuses on cutting-edge applications of remote sensing technologies and AI-driven analytics in transforming agricultural water management practices.
 We welcome research that demonstrates innovative approaches to monitoring, predicting, and managing agricultural water resources through the integration of Earth observation satellites, unmanned aerial systems, Internet of Things (IoT) sensors, and advanced computational methods.